zzw890827/aws-sap-questions/第一套/README.md

     </details>

 86. A company uses an Amazon EMR cluster to process data once a day.
 The raw data comes from Amazon S3, and the resulting processed data is also stored in Amazon S3.
 The processing must complete within 4 hours; currently, it only takes 3 hours.
 However, the processing time is taking 5 to 10 minutes. longer each week due to an increasing volume of raw data.
 The team is also concerned about rising costs as the compute capacity increases.
-The EMR cluster is currently running on three m3 xlarge instances (one master and two core nodes).
+The EMR cluster is currently running on three m3.xlarge instances (one master and two core nodes).
 Which of the following solutions will reduce costs related to the increasing compute needs?
     - [ ] A. Add additional task nodes, but have the team purchase an all-upfront convertible Reserved Instance for each additional node to offset the costs.
     - [ ] B. Add additional task nodes, but use instance fleets with the master node in on-Demand mode and a mix of On-Demand and Spot Instances for the core and task nodes.
 Purchase a scheduled Reserved Instances for the master node.
     - [ ] C. Add additional task nodes, but use instance fleets with the master node in Spot mode and a mix of On-Demand and Spot Instances for the core and task nodes.
 Purchase enough scheduled Reserved Instances to offset the cost of running any On-Demand instances.